A close up of a mummy portrait featuring a woman with gold jewelry.

 The conference concluded with an overview of the two days by the Getty’s associate curator Mary Louise Hart and the announcement of an exhibition on funerary artifacts and portraiture, proposed for 2021 at the Allard Pierson Museum in Amsterdam, where the next APPEAR conference is proposed to be hosted.

-Our dedicated APPEAR Project page provides more information on the project, including a bibliography, list of participating institutions, and an image gallery.
+Our dedicated APPEAR webpage provides more information on the project, including a bibliography, list of participating institutions, and an image gallery.
 An overview document that summarizes the statistical information available in the database will be made available in the fall of 2018, and full papers from the conference will be published online by Getty Publications in 2019.

 Side-by-side comparison of a funerary portrait of a man shot in two lights revealing invisible brushstrokes in his beard and hair.